bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f15"></a> 15 Un-block patron account
 [Back to functions list](#functions)

 This function is very similar to function 14 Block patron.
-A patron record is retrieved and the patron status and library card status are updated as appropriate.
 Any blocked card message is removed.
+This function could alternatively be implemented using core functions to retrieve and modify a patron entity: the patron's current record is retrieved and the patron status and library card status are updated as appropriate.

 #### Request